How I Revamped an Inefficient Editorial and Tripled Output

 Why the New Layout Wasn’t Working

-Contentstack provided greater flexibility, yet its default layout wasn’t suited to our editors' workflow.
+Contentstack provided greater flexibility, yet its default layout wasn’t suited to the editors’ workflows.
 Key deal details were hidden, action buttons were grouped in a menu, and too much whitespace made scanning difficult.
-Even basic tasks like viewing a deal’s coupon code or expiring a post needed extra steps.
+Even basic tasks like viewing a deal’s coupon code required multiple steps.
 This slowed down the editorial workflow and caused daily friction.

 Deal Preview in new CMS